Zesor/Le-Monde3.0/README.md

 # :mortar_board: Starton  Hackaton
 ## :trophy: Goal of the Hackaton
-:heavy_check_mark:  Develop a decentralized platform to allow journalists and the media to share information without being censored.
+:heavy_check_mark:  Develop a decentralized platform to allow journalists and medias to share information without being censored.

 ## French Persona